 Vivenna turned back to him.
 “What?”

-“This is something Denth would have done, even if you hadn’t come to T’Telir,” Vasher said.
-“I don’t know that I would ever have found the girl.
-He worked with too many different groups of thieves, and I thought that burglary was simply intended to disrupt supplies.
-Like everyone else, I ignored the carriage that tipped over, thinking it a distraction.”
+“Kidnapping that girl is something Denth would have done, even if you hadn’t come to T’Telir,” Vasher said.
+“I don’t know that I would ever have found her.
+Denth worked with too many different groups of thieves, and I thought that burglary was simply intended to disrupt supplies.
+Like everyone else, I ignored the carriage that tipped over.”

-He paused, then looked at her in the darkness.
+He paused, then looked at Vivenna in the darkness.
 “You saved that girl’s life.”

 “By happenstance,” she said, flushing.
 She couldn’t see her hair in the dark, but she could feel it going red.

 “Regardless,” Vasher said, turning away.
-“Whatever harm you did by being here, you just outweighed it.”
+“Whatever harm you did by being here, you just gave it some balance.”

 Vivenna smiled, the compliment affecting her--for some reason--far more than it should have.
 “Thank you.”